Cleveland Clinic logo

 How does a prothrombin time test work?

-A prothrombin time (PT) test is a simple blood test.
-After you give blood, a substance called thromboplastin gets added to activate clotting.
-Then, a lab specialist or a device calculates how long it takes for the sample to form a clot.
+A healthcare provider will remove a sample of your blood from a vein in your arm or from your fingertip.
+A substance called thromboplastin will be added to activate clotting.
+Then, a lab specialist or a device will calculate how long it takes for the sample to clot.

-The process is usually like giving blood.
+The test is a simple blood draw.
 A healthcare provider will:

 1. Swab your skin with alcohol and place an elastic band around your upper arm.